0xDBFB7/ionprinter/documents/log/cinematography.md

 I think this device is most useful if it's accessible to everyone.
-The beauty of an entirely novel Unfortunately, due to the complex operating principle, making the nurdditron affordable to hobbyists may be orthogonal with maintaining 1-on-1 customer support, so I can't guarantee the level of customer service that one of the major manufacturers can provide.
+The beauty of an entirely novel Unfortunately, due to the complex operating principle, making the nrdditron affordable to hobbyists may be orthogonal with maintaining 1-on-1 customer support, so I can't guarantee the level of customer service that one of the major manufacturers can provide.